-Brexit: All you need to know about the UK leaving the EU - BBC News
+Brexit: All you need to know

 There have been no official estimates published of the size of the bill, which covers things like pension payments to EU officials, the cost of relocating London-based EU agencies and outstanding EU budget commitments.

-Various figures ranging from 50bn (£44bn) to 100bn (£88bn) euros have been bandied about but although the UK has agreed to meet its financial obligations, Brexit secretary David Davis has said: "We will not be paying €100bn."

 The UK could leave without any Brexit "divorce bill" deal but that would probably mean everyone ending up in court.
 If compromise can be achieved, and if payment of the bill were to be spread over many years, the amounts involved may not be that significant economically.

-But the "divorce bill" is set to be a major bone of contention as Brexit talks get under way.

 How will pensions, savings, investments and mortgages be affected?

-During the referendum campaign, David Cameron said the so-called "triple lock" for state pensions would be threatened by a UK exit.
-This is the agreement by which pensions increase by at least the level of earnings, inflation or 2.5% every year - whichever is the highest.
+State pensions are set to continue increasing by at least the level of earnings, inflation or 2.5% every year - whichever is the highest, no matter what happens in the Brexit negotiations.

-Theresa May duly ditched the commitment to the triple lock in the party's election manifesto, replacing it from 2020 with a "double lock", which would see pensions rise by at least the level of earnings or inflation, but not by a guaranteed minimum of 2.5%.

-So far there has been a cut in interest rates, which has helped keep mortgage and other borrowing rates low.
-There are yet to be signs that rising inflation have worried the Bank of England enough to consider raising interest rates.
-But if that happened it would make mortgages and loans more expensive to repay - but would be good news for savers.
+There was an early post-referendum cut in interest rates, which has helped keep mortgage and other borrowing rates low.
+The reasonably strong performance of the UK economy, and the increase in inflation led to the Bank of England raising interest rates from 0.25% to 0.5% in November 2017 - the first increase in interest rates for 10 years.
+Interest rates going up generally makes it more expensive to pay back a mortgage or loan - but should be good news for savers as they should get amore interest on their money.

 Will duty-free sales on Europe journeys return?